Receipt Or Recipe: Clarifying Common Confusions

 When deciding between “receipt” and “recipe”, consider the context of your conversation.

-YOU MIGHT ALSO LIKE: Forrest Or Forest: Clearing Up The Spelling Confusion
+YOU MIGHT ALSO LIKE: Principle Or Principal: What’s The Difference?

 If discussing purchases or transactions, “receipt” is the appropriate term.
 However, when talking about cooking or baking, “recipe” is correct.